telboy007/donjon_to_homebrewery/README.md

 1. When the job has finished click on Summary
 1. Scroll to the bottom to find the Hombrewery.txt file under `Aftifacts`

-*e.g. imgur.com - when copying link you will need to put `.png` on the end of the url!
+*if using imgur.com, you will probably need to put `.png` on the end of the url!

 **IMPORTANT: Creating download link for google drive